Chuca78/Mini-project-02/README.md

 ## Usage

 This website is designed to show my proficiency in building code from scratch to satisfy the user story and acceptance criteria.
 The portfolio showcased in this website will eventually link all of my collaborative and individual work as a programmer to perspective employers.
-The external URL for this study guide is: https://chuca78.github.io/Mini-project-02/
+The external URL for this portfolio is: https://chuca78.github.io/Mini-project-02/
 ![chuca78 github io_Mini-project-02_](https://user-images.githubusercontent.com/97859682/192421874-9e09456f-5a24-4b91-b1bd-1fb052617489.png)

 ## Credits